Akshayakyatham/task-manager/README.md

 ## 🧠 System Architecture

-Frontend (Vercel)
+Client (Frontend - Vercel)
 ↓
-Flask Backend (Railway / Render)
+Flask REST API (Backend - Railway / Render)
 ↓
-MongoDB Atlas
+MongoDB Atlas (Cloud Database)

 ---

 ## ⚠️ Railway Deployment Note

-The application was successfully deployed on Railway and the container is running correctly.
+The application was successfully deployed on Railway and the backend service is running.

-However, the Railway public domain is not resolving due to a DNS routing issue.
+However, the public Railway domain is currently not accessible due to a platform-level networking issue.

-Evidence:
-- Deployment logs show app running on `0.0.0.0`
-- No HTTP requests reaching service
-- Domain returns `DNS_PROBE_FINISHED_NXDOMAIN`

-👉 To ensure functionality, a working deployment is provided using Render.
+To ensure full functionality and testing, an alternative deployment using Render has been provided.

 ---